Updated · Aug 03, 2022

 Two-Factor Authentication (2FA)

-Besides the master password, RoboForm lets premium subscribers use a one-time password as a secondary factor to authenticate their identity.
+Besides the master password, RoboForm also lets premium subscribers use a one-time password as a secondary factor to authenticate their identity.
 Those on the business plan enjoy custom 2FA method integration.

 AES 246-Bit Encryption